xactuary/MechaCar_Statistical_Analysis/README.md

 ![](https://github.com/xactuary/MechaCar_Statistical_Analysis/blob/main/totalsummary.PNG )

 For the total, the PSI variance of 62.29 is less than the control maximum of 100.
 So, as a whole, this data suggests that the manufacturing meets the design specifications.
-To further investigate, we look at the statistics divided into manufacturing lots as displayed in the following table:
+To further investigate, however, we look at the statistics divided into manufacturing lots as displayed in the following table:

 ![](https://github.com/xactuary/MechaCar_Statistical_Analysis/blob/main/lotsummary.PNG )